stefanodixon-ux/webMAN-MOD/_Projects_/wm_proxy/README.md

 - DVDISO
 - ROMS

-Type file types that CANNOT be mounted directly by the proxy are:
+The file types that CANNOT be mounted directly by the proxy are:
 - Remote network files (ps3netsrv)
 - External ISO stored in exFAT / NTFS /ext2/3/4
 - multi-part ISOs